-Most of your data center carbon emissions come from energy consumption.
-Therefore, cutting back on both unnecessary and the non-renewable energy consumption is crucial to data center sustainability.
+Most of your data center's carbon emissions come from energy consumption.
+Therefore, cutting back on both unnecessary and non-renewable energy consumption is crucial to data center sustainability.
 The question you should be asking yourself is, “How efficient is my current energy consumption?”

 Your energy efficiency is the ratio of valuable work compared to the total energy required to do the work.
 In data centers, energy efficiency hinges on the work performed by various subsystems.
 While Power Usage Effectiveness (PUE) is the most common metric, it’s used in tandem with other metrics to determine energy use efficiency.